-- 8.1 Neither Party will, as a result of this Agreement, acquire any right, title, or interest in any Intellectual Property that the other Party owns or controls as of the Effective Date of this Agreement, or that the other Party obtains ownership or control of separate and apart from the performance of the Services under this Agreement. - 8.2 Lonza shall own all right, title and interest in "New General Application Intellectual Property," which as used in this Agreement means Intellectual Property that Lonza and/or its Affiliates, contractors or agents develops, conceives, invents, reduces to practice or makes in the course of performance of the Services and that [\\\].
+- 8.1 Neither Party will, as a result of this Agreement, acquire any right, title, or interest in any Intellectual Property that the other Party owns or controls as of the Effective Date of this Agreement, or that the other Party obtains ownership or control of separate and apart from the performance of the Services under this Agreement. - 8.2 Lonza shall own all right, title and interest in "New General Application Intellectual Property," which as used in this Agreement means Intellectual Property that Lonza and/or its Affiliates, contractors or agents develops, conceives, invents, reduces to practice or makes in the course of performance of the Services and that [].

-8.3 Except for and not including the New General Application Intellectual Property, Omeros shall own all right, title, and interest in (a) any and all Intellectual Property that Lonza and/or its Affiliates conceives, invents, reduces to practice, develops or makes, solely or jointly with Omeros or others, [\\\] and (b)[\\\] (collectively, the "New Omeros Intellectual Property").
+- Except for and not including the New General Application Intellectual Property, Omeros shall own all right, title, and interest in (a) any and all Intellectual Property that Lonza and/or its Affiliates conceives, invents, reduces to practice, develops or makes, solely or jointly with Omeros or others, [] and (b)[] (collectively, the "New Omeros Intellectual Property").
 Omeros grants to Lonza a non-exclusive, non-transferable, royalty-free license to use the New Omeros Intellectual Property solely to the extent necessary for Lonza to perform its obligations under this Agreement.
 No other license to the New Omeros Intellectual Property is hereby granted.
 Lonza hereby assigns to Omeros and shall continue to assign to Omeros all of its right, title and interest in any New Omeros Intellectual Property.
 Lonza shall promptly disclose to Omeros in writing all New Omeros Intellectual Property.
-Lonza shall execute, and shall require Lonza's personnel involved in the performance of the Services to execute, any documents required to confirm Omeros' ownership of the New Omeros Intellectual Property.
-Upon Omeros' request and at Omeros' reasonable expense, and at no cost to Lonza, Lonza shall assist Omeros as may be necessary to apply for, maintain and enforce any patent or other right in the New Omeros as may be necessary to apply for, maintain and enforce any patent or other right in the New Omeros are of doubt, the parties agree that the term "New Omeros Intellectual Property".
+Lonza shall execute, and shall require Lonza's personnel involved in the performance of the Services to execute, any documents required to confirm Omeros' ownership of the New Omeros Intellectual Property, and any documents required to apply for, maintain and enforce any patent or other right in the New Omeros Intellectual Property.
+Upon Omeros' request and at Omeros' reasonable expense, and at no cost to Lonza, Lonza shall assist Omeros as may be necessary to apply for, maintain and enforce any patent or other right in the New Omeros Intellectual Property.
+For the avoidance of doubt, the parties agree that the term "New Omeros Intellectual Property" shall not under any circumstances be interpreted or defined to include any "New General Application Intellectual Property". - 8.4 []